Mahmoud-Ben-Ayech/Systeme-De-Controle-Des-Services-De-Compte-AWS-Specifique/README.md

 ---

-And you must set an environment variable before launching the backend server which is :
+And you must set some environment variables before launching the backend server which is :

 ***SENDER_EMAIL*** , ***APP_PASSWORD***  => Information of mail to send the notification of the creation account of users.